remarkablemark/remarkablemark.github.io/_posts/2021/2021-12-05-python-generate-random-word-or-letter.md

 ---
 layout: post
-title: How to generate a random word or letter in Python
+title: Python generate a random word or letter
 date: 2021-12-05 16:21:11
 excerpt: How to generate a random word or letter in Python.
 categories: python